-Market research allows businesses to identify and capitalize on trends, manage risks, and measure consumer sentiment.
+Market research allows businesses to identify and capitalise on trends, manage risks, and measure consumer sentiment.
 The benefits are well-documented — but what if there was a way to add further value to your market research surveys?
-Whether your goal is to expand into new international markets or simply to maximize engagement with your consumer base at home, multilingual survey translation can help.
+Whether your goal is to expand into new international markets or simply to maximise engagement with your consumer base at home, multilingual survey translation can help.

 The Benefits of Multilingual Surveys…

 Multilingual surveys present many opportunities to add value to your market research beyond what surveys in a single language can provide.
 For one, market research surveys deployed at scale in any language can be used to quickly and easily obtain massive amounts of data from consumers.
 Opting to make your survey multilingual further maximises the number of potential participants that you can reach, ensuring a robust and extensive data set.
 This is even more beneficial if your study is dependent on reaching as diverse a population as possible.
 It has been said that ‘multilingualism in survey design is a basic precondition for improving participation and representativeness of different ethnic populations among adults’.1

 Multilingual surveys can also result in increased engagement with your target cohort.
 Market research agency Lucid argues that higher drop rates — a measurement of how often surveys are being abandoned part-way through — are directly connected to how well participants are able to understand and process the content.
 This is supported by studies which demonstrated an improvement in item response rate when the survey’s language matched the native language of participants.
 In other words, respondents will be more inclined to complete your survey if it resonates with them and delivers a positive user experience.